Wall Street Week Ahead: Bruised U.S. banks expected to report third quarter earnings decline

 Mortgages may be another silver lining to lower rates in third-quarter numbers and future quarters as borrowers avail of cheaper rates.
 Refinancing, which accounts for most mortgage applications, has more than doubled from a year ago, according to Mortgage Bankers Association data released on Wednesday.

-“With rates being lower, we think mortgage activity will be very strong,” said Welch, pointing to First Horizon (FHN.N) as one bank that could benefit from mortgage demand.
+“With rates being lower, we think mortgage activity will be very strong,” said Welch, pointing to First Horizon as one bank that could benefit from mortgage demand.

 Bank of America and Wells Fargo should also benefit, according to KBW’s Cannon.
 To cope with rising demand, Wells Fargo is boosting its mortgage team, according to a memo seen by Reuters this week.